NOTE: This year, we are broadcasting our Passover Service LIVE. You can watch it on 4/16/22 at 9:30pm ET

 –Break the bread and pass a piece to each person at the table, along with the bitter herbs.—

 –Now say, “Yahushua has said, ‘Take, eat: this is My Body which is broken for you.
 Do this in remembrance of Me.'”
-Eat it in haste as our Passover which was sacrificed for us, with the bitter herbs.
-We eat in haste to signifying the quickness with which we desire to depart from our house of bondage (our earthly bondage), and be joined to the body of Yahushua, thereby leaving Egypt and going to the Promised Land.—
+Eat it in haste as our Passover which was sacrificed for us, with the bitter herbs, for Yahushua’s body bore the bitterness of sin.
+We eat in haste to signifying the quickness with which we desire to depart from our house of bondage (our earthly bondage), and be joined to the body of Yahushua, thereby leaving Egypt with all its bitterness and going to the Promised Land.—

 –Next take the fruit of the vine, give thanks to Yahweh for it and for who it represents (Yahushua), blessing Yahweh for providing it.—